mFurqan0/multi-os-tester/README.md

 The setup includes:
 - Python code with tests
 - A workflow file to automate testing
-- GitHub Actions for CI/CD integration
+- GitHub Actions for CI integration

 Perfect for projects that need wide compatibility and reliable automated testing🚀